Noah-Mcmillan/Logic-Language/README.md

 # Logic-Language
 This is a programming language but only for binary and logic gates.

-VERSION 0.5.0 Just released!
+VERSION 0.5.1 released.
-You can now reset variable's value!
+You can now set a variable to another variable.
+Variables can also have numbers in it now.

 A.B.C